How To Print White Text

 Instead of printing with white ink, you can 'reverse' the format and print on white paper and use colour for the background.
 For example, if your design has a coloured background, then it will print everything that's coloured but ignore the white items.
 The white of the paper will then show through as 'white'.
 However, bear in mind this technique won't work on coloured paper as the colour that will show through will be whatever the colour of the paper is.

-This invitation set was in fact printed on white paper and no white ink was used.
+The invitations pictured below was in fact printed on white paper and no white ink was used.
 The background was designed with colour, so only the background was printed and the text and graphic elements stayed white.

 How much does white ink printing cost?

-As white ink is considered a specialty technique that requires a considerable amount of time and labour to setup, the cost of white ink printing can be dramatically more than printing regular colours.
+As white ink is considered a specialty technique that requires a considerable amount of time and labour to set up, the cost of white ink printing can be dramatically more than printing regular colours.

-The upside of white ink printing is that you can print on virtually any coloured paper/card and it will always look crisp and amazing.
+The upside of white ink printing is that you can print on virtually any dark coloured paper/card and it will always look crisp and amazing.
 There's also something luxe about printing with white ink.